 To perform the task of detecting people in the sensor stream, each imager in the network must be connected to a PC running Ubuntu Linux, and each PC connected to a local Gigabit Ethernet network.
 People detections obtained from every sensor are sent to a master process on one of those machines that merges them into a global tracking output.

 This tracking data is delivered at 30 frames per second as a simple JSON-formatted stream via UDP, which can be incorporated easily into creative coding tools, such as Max/MSP, Touchdesigner, and Processing.

-The techniques of OpenPTrack exploit both intensity and depth data to obtain robust people detection at distances of up to 10 meters, as well as in cluttered indoor environments, regardless of lighting conditions or sensors’ heights.
+The techniques of OpenPTrack exploit both intensity and depth data to obtain robust people detection at distances of up to 10 meters, and work in cluttered indoor environments, regardless of lighting conditions or sensors’ heights.
 (At this time, OpenPTrack assumes that all people are walking on the same ground plane.)